 Climate adaptation in urban planning

-Climate adaptation means technical and physical changes, but also gathering information and inform concerned groups, apply ecosystem services in urban areas and new ways of thinking when constructing buildings, infrastructure and other parts of the urban life.
+Climate adaptation means technical and physical changes, but also means gathering information and notifying concerned groups, applying ecosystem services in urban areas and new ways of thinking when constructing buildings, infrastructure, and other aspects of urban life.

 Related Best Practices